The official blog of the Lung Institute.

 The goal of pulmonary rehabilitation is to restore the highest-level lung function possible, accomplished through physical activity, various treatment options and developing coping techniques.

-Stem cell therapy is an emphysema treatment option that has helped several patients improve their quality of life.
-At the Lung Institute, stem cell therapy is a minimally invasive, outpatient procedure that involves harvesting cells from a patient’s own body.
-A large percentage of Lung Institute patients have experienced improved lung function and an overall improvement in their quality of life after receiving stem cell therapy.
+Cellular therapy is an emphysema treatment option that has helped several patients improve their quality of life.
+At the Lung Institute, cellular therapy is a minimally invasive, outpatient procedure that involves harvesting cells from a patient’s own body.
+A large percentage of Lung Institute patients have experienced improved lung function and an overall improvement in their quality of life after receiving cellular therapy.

-If you or a loved one suffers from emphysema and would like to explore stem cell therapy as a treatment option, we’d be happy to provide you with more information.
+If you or a loved one suffers from emphysema and would like to explore cellular therapy as a treatment option, we’d be happy to provide you with more information.
 Contact us today to speak directly with one of our patient coordinators.